arikan/civic-data-solidarity/README.md

 **Solidarity**: A social principle that produces unities of interests, objectives, standards, and sympathies.
 Solidarity is maintained through the interdependence and interoperation of its constituents.

-**Communication Protocol**: A system of rules that allow multiple entities of a communications system to transmit information.
-The protocol defines the rules syntax, semantics and synchronization of communication and possible error recovery methods.[2](https://en.wikipedia.org/wiki/Communication_protocol)
+**Communication Protocol**: A system of rules that allow networked computers to transmit information among each other.
+The protocol defines the rules syntax, semantics and synchronization of communication and possible error recovery methods.
+[2](https://en.wikipedia.org/wiki/Communication_protocol)

 **Protocol for civic data solidarity**: A schema for structuring data about civil society issues in order to facilitate data interoperation among civil society projects and tools.